WhishingRaven/Wikitenaur-Image-Downloader/README.md

    ```

 ### 3. for Windows Users: use make instead of cmake
-1. Create a build directory:
+1. get libraries using Chocolatey:
    ```bash
    choco install make mingw curl
    ```
-2. Run CMake to configure the project:
+2. Run make to build the project:
    ```bash
    make -f Makefile
    ```